TweedBeetle/facets-image-scraper/README.md

-# facets.la image scraper
+# facets.la image scraper [Deprecated]
-Downloads wallpapers from facets.la scraping code contained in facets/spiders/facets_spider.py
+This project was aimed at downloading all wallpapers off of facets.la The scraping code is contained in facets/spiders/facets_spider.py